William D. Bynum: Early political career

+Congress

 Bynum was elected as a Democrat to the Forty-ninth and to the four succeeding Congresses (March 4, 1885 – March 3, 1895).
 For part of that time he was House Minority Whip.

-In 1890, Bynum was censured for calling a Republican foe a tyrant and despot — and was censured by the Republican majority for "unparliamentary language".
-As he walked down the aisle to receive his punishment, the entire Democratic side rose, went down and stood in a solid body with him.
+In 1890, Bynum denounced congressman James Campbell as a "liar and a perjurer" after congressman Campbell was accused of forgery.
+House Republicans censured Bynum for using "unparliamentary language" in a vote along party lines.
+Bynum received the full support of House Democrats: as he received his punishment, the Democratic side stood up in support of Bynum.
+As of 2024, Bynum is one of only 25 members of the House that have been censured.

 He was an unsuccessful candidate for reelection in 1894 to the Fifty-fourth Congress.

+Later career

 Remaining in the nation's capital, Bynum was active in the organization of the National (Gold-Standard) Democratic Party, in 1896.
 He chaired its national committee through 1898.

 In 1900, Bynum was appointed by President McKinley to be a member of a commission to codify the United States' criminal laws.
 He served on the commission until 1906.

 He then returned to Indiana and retired from the practice of law.

+Death and burial

-He died in Indianapolis on October 21, 1927 and was interred in Oak Grove Cemetery, in Washington, Indiana.
+He died in Indianapolis on October 21, 1927, and was interred in Oak Grove Cemetery, in Washington, Indiana.